The Certificate in Law and Public Policy

 The LPP certificate offers recognition of the specialized study, research and fieldwork that differentiate the legal education of students in the LPP Program from that of other students at the law school.
 The required courses are:

-In their externships, students learn about the day-to-day practice of law as it applies to some aspect of public policy or public interest advocacy.
 In-class exercises, such as simulated Congressional hearings and mock cabinet meetings complement more traditional classwork.
-In addition, students extensively research and analyze a public policy issue that relates to their externship work and write a paper examining the role of law and lawyers in the implementation of that issue.
+In addition, students research and analyze a public policy issue that relates to their externship work and write a paper examining the role of law and lawyers in the implementation of that issue.
+Guest speakers hail from the upper echelons of Washington policy-makers and provide inside glimpses on how policy is really made.

-This course involves the study of the administrative process, including formal and informal processes within various administrative agencies, as well as judicial, legislative, and executive control of administrative activity.
-It addresses the investigative, interpretative, rulemaking, adjudicatory, and enforcement operations of administrative agencies.
-During the 2009-2010 academic year, LPPers participated in administrative law classes taught by Professors Gregg, Leiter, Mintz, and Smith.
+This course is a core part of the law school curriculum and of obvious relevance to public policy lawyers.
+The course involves the study of how law is made at the administrative level, including formal and informal processes within various administrative agencies, as well as judicial, legislative, and executive control of administrative activity.
+The course addresses the investigative, interpretative, rulemaking, adjudicatory, and enforcement operations of administrative agencies.